databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_setnodata
 **********************

-.. function:: rst_setnodata(raster, nodata)
+.. function:: rst_setnodata(tile, nodata)

-    Sets the nodata value of the raster.
+    Sets the nodata value of the raster tile.
-    The result is a new raster with the nodata value set.
+    The result is a new raster tile with the nodata value set.
     The same nodata value is set for all bands of the raster if a single value is passed.
     If an array of values is passed, the nodata value is set for each band of the raster.